manticarodrigo/social-commerce-wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 <a href="https://www.tatvic.com/enhanced-ecommerce-google-analytics-plugin-woocommerce/" target="_blank">Enhanced Ecommerce Google Analytics</a> is a Free Plugin for Woocommerce stores which allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.You can track the user behavior across your e-commerce store starting from product views to thank you page.
 Enhanced Ecommerce is only supported by Universal Analytics.

 == Note : ==
-== With the Latest Release 2.1.0 we have done some major UI changes so follow <a href="https://wordpress.org/plugins/enhanced-e-commerce-for-woocommerce-store/#installation" target="_blank" >these</a> installation instruction & also Go through the <a href="http://plugins.tatvic.com/downloads/EE-Woocommerce-Plugin-Documentation.pdf" target="_blank" > documentation </a>First ==
+== For the Latest Release must follow <a href="https://wordpress.org/plugins/enhanced-e-commerce-for-woocommerce-store/#installation" target="_blank" >these</a>installation instruction.
+Also Go through the <a href="http://plugins.tatvic.com/downloads/EE-Woocommerce-Plugin-Documentation.pdf" target="_blank" > documentation </a>First ==

 = Features of Plugin =
 1. Quick & Easy installation from the wordpress interface